cs-surya/TvoPoliticsTest/README.md

 3)Presence of:

-.Article cards with valid headlines, images, and links
+*Article cards with valid headlines, images, and links

-."Latest on Politics", "Analysis", and "Fuel Creativity Across Ontario" sections
+*"Latest on Politics", "Analysis", and "Fuel Creativity Across Ontario" sections

-4)unctional “Donate Today” button (opens support page in new tab)
+4)Functional “Donate Today” button (opens support page in new tab)

 5)Load More functionality for articles